davyie/spring_multimodule/docs/Annotations.md

 What are good pieces of code to have as Aspect?
 - That span across the application, .e.g, Logging, Monitoring, RateLimit and ConcurrentRetires.

+What is @ConfigurationProperties?
+- This is a way to inject values into a @Configuration-class.
+- This allows us to perform validation aswell.